alek5k/intra/README.md

 # INTROSPECTION

-An introspection tool which can be used to browse see inside your python code objects.
+An introspection tool which can be used to browse and see inside your python code objects.

 To pip install: